UKLLC/Guidebook/ukllc_book/docs/ukllc_key_facts/applying/intro.md

 **Note**: the time it takes for a researcher’s organisation to sign a DAA with UK LLC can vary between less than a month to several months – this is outside the control of UK LLC.
 **DAA**: Data Access Agreement; **DURA**: Data User Responsibilities Agreement; **EoI**: Expression of Interest; **Ts&Cs**: data owners' terms and conditions; **UKSA**: UK Statistics Authority.

-<aside class="admonition info"><p class="admonition-title">EoI metrics</p>On average it takes UK LLC 3.6 days to approve an expression of interest (from submission of final version of EoI).</aside>
+<aside class="admonition note"><p class="admonition-title">EoI metrics</p>On average it takes UK LLC 3.6 days to approve an expression of interest (from submission of final version of EoI).</aside>
-<aside class="admonition info"><p class="admonition-title">Application metrics</p>On average it takes UK LLC and data owners 97.0 days to approve an application (from submission of final version of application).</aside>
+<aside class="admonition note"><p class="admonition-title">Application metrics</p>On average it takes UK LLC and data owners 97.0 days to approve an application (from submission of final version of application).</aside>